TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Objects menu
 Counterpart to Positions menu, for adding to, saving/loading a game object name list.
 The list is used for other commands/features like warp, PlayCam target.

-PlayCam: Alternative camera to Free cam.
+PlayCam: Alternative camera to Free cam - thanks choc for prompting me to look at it.
 (via Camera menu > PlayCam menu) [youtube]CQKOO-jnkBI[/youtube] https://youtu.be/CQKOO-jnkBI

 New for r229
 Fixed: ShowFreeCamPosition not working.